by | Jun 30, 2025

 9. Issue of Shares in your company (Form 6)

-11. Sign bank account opening forms
+11. Sign bank account opening forms as the Company Secretary

-13. Register the company for income tax (TIN)
+13. Register the Company for income tax (TIN)

 There’s a lot to do, and a company secretary usually acts as a guiding light.